 While the primary focus is history, students do significant work in geography as well as reading and writing (more as they shift to upper grades), enough so that they should also receive at least partial course credits for literature and geography, and possibly for composition.

 The Bible is used heavily in the first BiblioPlan to teach both biblical history and knowledge of scripture itself.
-Church history receives significant attention in the second course.
+Church history is covered extensively in the second course.
 Subsequent courses feature biographies of significant Christians—“giants of the faith” —within each historical period and geographical area.
 So BiblioPlan will also provide either partial or full coverage of religion for each school year.
 A chart in the introductory pages of each Family or Teacher's Guide shows high school credits that might be assigned for each course.

 - Ancients, which covers Creation to the Fall of Rome

 - Medieval, which covers the Fall of Rome to the Renaissance (Note: while the focus is primarily on western civilization, this course does cover Asia, Africa, and the Americas prior to Columbus, as well as Islam.)

 - Early Modern, which covers both American and World history from 1600-1850

 - Modern, which covers both American and World history from 1850-2000 (Note: this course has a slightly conservative political slant.)

 You can begin teaching a student in BiblioPlan at any level, beginning with whichever of the four courses addresses the time period you want to cover.
 However, you should have the entire family working from the same BiblioPlan course each year.